Emilie-Thome/lab2_pytorch/README.md

 The notebook guided us to construct an artificial neural network to classify them.

 ## Report
 The report is in the repository, named Lab2.pdf.
-It contains approximaltely all the relevant tests I have done in this Lab-Work.
+It contains approximatively all the relevant tests I have done in this Lab-Work.